- Science Based Targets have emerged as the leading method for companies setting climate action goals.

 - AB InBev - Global Brewer AB InBev has committed to reducing absolute scopes 1 and 2 GHG emissions by 35% by 2025 (from a 2017 base year).

 - Cofinimmo - Real estate company, Cofinimmo, has committed to reduce absolute scope 1 and scope 2 GHG emissions by 50% by 2030 (from a 2018 base year), and to measure and reduce its scope 3 emissions.

 - Proximus - Mobile telecom company, Proximus, has committed to reducing absolute Scope 1 and 2 GHG emissions by 30% between 2015 and 2025.

 Other Belgium based companies such as Vandemoortele, Barco, Solvay, UCB, Greenyard and Elia Group have also recently committed to or are in the process of setting SBTs.

 If you are planning to join the growing list of companies committing to set a Science Based Target, there are a number of steps that need to be taken.

 What are your company ambitions, what are your stakeholders’ requirements, what measures are already planned?
 What are the major challenges (company growth, understanding the impact in the value chain, etc.)?
 These are important questions that need to be answered before taking on an SBT.

 Step 2: Manage your Data

-Calculate the emissions within your value chain to understand your carbon hotspots.
+Calculate the emissions within your value chain to understand your carbon hotspots, using our carbon management tool.
 Don't waste time collecting data with low accuracy or that do not significantly contribute to your total emissions.
 Focus on areas where your company has the highest impact and ability to change.